Regression To The Mean

-Further, extreme groups, such as an exceptionally high or low performing sales region or country, will regress to the mean over time.
-To measure performance of extreme groups it is necessary to compare against a control group which would be expected to improve by regression alone.
-Only by having a control can you tell whether a new experience (e.g. a new landing page) is influencing performance or whether it is due to regression to the mean.
+Extreme groups, such as an exceptionally high or low performing sales region or country, will regress to the mean over time.
+To measure performance of extreme groups it is necessary to compare against a control group.
+This would improve regression alone.
+Only by having a control can you tell whether a new experience (e.g. a new landing page) is influencing performance.
+Or whether it is due to regression to the mean.

-It is not uncommon for A/B tests to start with an extreme measurement and then for this to gradually disappear as the variant regresses to the mean.
-Further, a common mistake with low performing sales regions or countries is to introduce a new incentive or landing page with the hope of improving conversion.
-However, this is often implemented without a control (i.e. an A/B test) and so how can we be confident that any rise in conversion is due to the intervention or just regression to the mean?
+It is not uncommon for A/B tests to start with an extreme measurement and then gradually disappear as the variant regresses to the mean.
+A common mistake with low performing sales regions or countries is to introduce a new incentive or landing page with the hope of improving conversion.
+However, this is often implemented without a control (i.e. an A/B test).
+How can we be confident that any rise in conversion is due to the intervention or just regression to the mean?

-It also shows the value running A/B tests to compare the performance of extreme groups so that we don’t fall into the trap of assuming that an improvement in conversion in a poor performing region or country is down to an intervention when it may just be due to regression to the mean.
+It also shows the value running A/B tests to compare the performance of extreme groups.
+Don’t fall into the trap of assuming that an improvement in conversion in a poor performing region or country is down to an intervention.
+It may just be due to regression to the mean.

-Further, if we find that a winning variant from an A/B test does not deliver the expected uplift when it is implemented this could suggest that you’re A/B testing software is not selecting visitors at random.
+If we find that a winning variant from an A/B test does not deliver the uplift when it is implemented.
+This could suggest that your A/B testing software is not selecting visitors at random.
 If this is the case then your test result could actually be down to regression to the mean rather than a sustainable uplift.

 Conversion marketing – Glossary of Conversion Marketing.

 Over 300 tools reviewed – Digital Marketing Toolbox.